Time to Clean your Mud Tires

 Cleaning Step Three - Drying Off:

 Now let's not be ole billy bob drying our vehicle off with paper towels, old t-shirt, or bathroom towel to clean your truck.
 Use the wash mitts and cleaning pads featured earlier.
 Try not to drop your wash mitts or cleaning pad on the ground be sure to double check it before using it again.
 Sometimes they can pick up debris such as rocks and gravel.
-As for your mud tires, you can let these babes sun bathe to dry off.
+As for your mud tires, you can let these babes sun bath to dry off.

 Final Step - Waxing